Jim Tressel: Ohio State

 The 2006 Ohio State Buckeyes football team went undefeated in the regular season—including a 42–39 victory over Michigan which saw the first ever meeting between the two teams ranking numbers 1 and 2, respectively, in the national polls.
 Ohio State finished second in the final AP and Coaches polls after losing the 2007 BCS National Championship Game to the University of Florida, 41–14.

-In the 2007 season Jim Tressel led the 11–1 Buckeyes to a third consecutive Big Ten Championship and second consecutive National Championship berth, played January 7, 2008 against the LSU Tigers, in the Superdome.
+In the 2007 season Jim Tressel led the 11–1 Buckeyes to a third consecutive Big Ten Championship and second consecutive National Championship berth, played January 7, 2008, against the LSU Tigers, in the Superdome.
 However OSU was beaten 38–24 by LSU, becoming only the second team to lose two consecutive BCS title games (the first being the University of Oklahoma).

 In 2008 Ohio State won their fourth straight Big Ten title.
-The Buckeyes played Texas in the Fiesta Bowl, coming back from an 11 point second half deficit to take the lead with just over 2 minutes to play, only to lose when Texas scored with 16 seconds remaining.
+However, they lost the conference's automatic BCS berth and trip to the Rose Bowl on the head to head tiebreaker with a 13–6 loss to Penn State at home on October 26.
+The Buckeyes played Texas in the Fiesta Bowl, coming back from an 11-point second half deficit to take the lead with just over 2 minutes to play, only to lose when Texas scored with 16 seconds remaining.

 The 2009 team won its fifth straight conference title and earned a berth in the Rose Bowl against Oregon, winning the game 26–17.

-The 2010 OSU football season finished with the team posting a 12–1 record.
-However, as a result of NCAA violations from Tressel knowingly using ineligible players, the 2010 season was vacated, leaving the team's official record for the campaign as 0–1.
+The 2010 OSU football season finished with the team posting a 12–1 record after beating Arkansas in the 2011 Sugar Bowl, 31-26.
+However, all of the wins were later vacated due to Tressel knowingly using ineligible players, leaving the team's "official" record for the campaign as 0–1.

 The Tressel family continued the tradition of supporting the campus where Jim coached.
 As co-chairs on the contribution campaign, Coach Tressel and wife Ellen made a sizeable donation toward the renovation of Ohio State's $109 million William Oxley Thompson Memorial Library.
 The fourth-floor outdoor Tressel Terrace honors them for their contribution.
 Tressel also promised continuing donations to the library through royalties from his book, "The Winners Manual."
 The Tressel family also teamed with Ohio State's Comprehensive Cancer Center – James Cancer Hospital and Solove Research Institute by establishing, promoting and donating to the Tressel Family Fund for Cancer Prevention Research.
 Both of Jim Tressel's parents died of cancer.
 Further, the Tressels donated a monument titled "Traditions," erected in 2011 in a park near OSU's ROTC center.
 Remembrance park honors more than a thousand Ohio State alumni who, as military personnel, lost their lives in service to the United States.